Preparing Your House to Sell in Summer

 When I say deep cleaning, I mean more than a quick dusting and vacuuming.
 I’m talking about clearing off every surface, pulling out every drawer, washing every window, scrubbing the grout with a toothbrush, and inspecting behind toilets with a mirror — that sort of cleaning.

-Deep cleaning is best done in stages, with each room accomplished getting you one step closer to the day the real estate photographer arrives (and wants to buy your house before you even list it!)
+Deep cleaning is best done in stages, with each room accomplished getting you one step closer to the day the real estate photographer arrives.

 If you’re not able to do that sort of intense cleaning yourself, hiring a professional cleaning company a day or two before the photo shoot is a sound investment.
-Set a regular cleaning schedule with your cleaning pro for the time that your house is on the market, timing cleanings before open houses and buyer appointments.
+And if you’re going to be living in your home while it’s on the market, set a regular cleaning schedule with your cleaning pro and get into the daily habit of tidying up so that the house is always ready for buyer walkthroughs.

 Switch to the Investment Mindset

 You may always love the home you’re about to sell, but when you list it for sale, that home enters a new stage of its life — the investment stage.
-Keep that fact in mind to help alleviate the resistance you might feel to spending money on repairs or cleaning services.
+Keep that fact in mind to help alleviate the resistance you might feel to spending money on repairs, cleaning services, and staging.
 The tough jobs of decluttering and removing personal touches gets much easier when you realize they could mean the difference between getting your asking price and being disappointed with lower offers.